BillyGareth/diabetes_detection_algorithm/README.md

 # <font color='blue'> Diabetes Diagnostics
 This neural network helps in the accurate diagnosis of patients in risk of having the diabetes disease.
-Currently trained to an accuracy of over 99%
+Currently trained to an accuracy of over 99% and accuracy of 85% with another dataset with greater numerics'
 ! ....This is an awesome point hence could help in the diagnosis.

 ![](pics/diabetes_data.png)